-As the landlord for property in the state of Florida, you have certain rights and obligations that the law prescribes and your tenant also has certain rights and obligations that the law prescribes.
+As a Florida landlord, you have certain rights and obligations that the law prescribes and your tenant also has certain rights and obligations that the law prescribes.
 When a tenant violates the terms of the lease agreement, you must understand your rights and obligations under Florida law and you must also understand your tenant's rights and obligations under Florida law, in order to ensure that you follow the best course of action to remedy the situation.
-It may be necessary to contact an experienced evictions attorney to protect your Florida landlord rights when your tenant violates the provisions of the lease.
+Contact Jay L. Fabrikant, an experienced evictions attorney, to protect your Florida landlord rights when your tenant violates the provisions of the lease.

 Know Your Rights as a Landlord